 Part 2.
 How to Fix iCloud Photos Not Syncing with PC/Mac?

 Since iCloud is also available for Mac and Windows PC, users often take its assistance to sync their photos across different devices.
-The good thing is that you can easily resolve the iCloud photos not syncing problem on your Mac or PC.
+The good thing is that you can easily resolve the iCloud photos not syncing problems on your Mac or PC.

 Follow the tips below to fix iCloud photos not syncing issues on PC/Mac:

 2.1 Check your Apple ID

 This might surprise you, but a lot of times people make different accounts for their phone and computer.
 Needless to say, if there are different Apple IDs, then the photos won’t be able to sync.
 To resolve this, simply go to the Accounts section on the iCloud application and make sure that you are using the same Apple ID across all the devices.